officialcjunior/officialcjunior.github.io/content/about.md

 At times, I also write fiction on my [Tumblr](blogdecjunior.tumblr.com).

-I also love to play music—especially, piano and guitar.
+I also love to play music – especially, [piano](https://www.instagram.com/stories/highlights/18068450794078622/) and guitar.

 ### Life